Prakhar55/NPTEL---Programming-Data-Structures-Algorithms/README.md

 # NPTEL---Programming-Data-Structures-Algorithms
-It consists all the assignments' solution of the NPTEL Course Of "Programming-Data-Structures-Algorithms".
+It consists of all the assignments' solution of the NPTEL Course On "Programming-Data-Structures-Algorithms".